kottans/framework-2021/README.md

 ## End game

-Have a weather app as a practical implementation of a web app backed with a basic FE framework.
+Have a web app as a practical implementation of an application backed with a basic FE framework.

 Framework features:
 - components with props